eXpServer/expserver.github.io/docs/roadmap/phase-1/stage-6.md

 - `int epoll_fd`: epoll FD that the connection socket is attached to
 - `int sock_fd`: Socket FD of the connection
-- `xps_listener_t *listener`: Pointer tos listener instance associated with the connection instance
+- `xps_listener_t *listener`: Pointer to the listener instance associated with the connection instance
 - `char *remote_ip`: String representation of the client’s IP address

 #### `xps_connection.c`